How to Put Your iPhone in DFU Mode

 Your Mac or PC running iTunes should now give you an alert about discovering an iOS device in recovery mode.
 To fully restore your device to factory settings and reinstall the operating system for repair purposes, click “Restore iPhone” in iTunes.

 Don’t worry, if you want to reinstall a backup afterwards, you can of course do so and none of your data will be lost.
-If you need help creating or restoring a backup, check out this guide after resetting your device to factory condition.
+In another article we show you how to create or restore a backup, after resetting your device to factory settings.

 How to get out of DFU mode